EulerSearch/embedding_studio/README.md

 You can also try the docker-compose version command.
 Moving forward, we will use the newer docker compose version command, but the docker-compose version command may also work successfully on your system.

-Firstly, bring up all the EmbeddingStudio services by executing the following command:
+Firstly, bring up all the Embedding Studio services by executing the following command:

 ```shell
 docker compose up -d
 ```

-Once all services are up, you can start using EmbeddingStudio.
+Once all services are up, you can start using Embedding Studio.
 Let's simulate a user search session.
-We'll run a pre-built script that will invoke the EmbeddingStudio API and emulate user behavior:
+We'll run a pre-built script that will invoke the Embedding Studio API and emulate user behavior:

 ```shell
 docker compose --profile demo_stage_clickstream up -d